 - Washing machine

-For breakfast, stock up on fresh, local bread and preserves at Broadway Deli (it's right next door, plus there's a café too) and gaze longingly at two floors of carefully-selected produce.
+For breakfast, stock up on fresh, local bread and preserves at Broadway Deli (it's right next door, plus there's a café too) and gaze longingly at two floors of mouth-watering produce.
 Or there's a Budgen's a short walk down the high street for filling the fridge.
 Lygon Bar & Grill is your best bet for upmarket steaks in a stunningly refurbished brasserie.
 The same historic hotel also houses a wine bar (serving a modern Italian menu), afternoon tea sittings and a cocktail bar.
 For fancy pub grub, check out The Swan.
 Russell's Fish & Chips is popular, and you can eat in (no booking required) or take away.

 - Coffee / tea making